 - The HR chest strap is not (included);

 - The S4 monitor isn’t backlit.

 WaterRower A1 Rose Summary

-The WaterRower A1 Rose is a fluid resistance rower featuring a Rosewood and aluminum frame with an ergonomic seat and an advanced fitness computer.
+The WaterRower A1 Rose is a fluid resistance rower featuring a Rosewood and aluminum frame with an ergonomically advanced seat and the S4 monitor.
 It’s sturdy enough to support users up to 375 lbs, and it can also be stored vertically to save space.